Gardeners have different philosophies about what to plant in their gardens each year.

 Your climate has a lot to do with what you can successfully grow, as well as what you can’t.
 We like to call this process “growing with a mind for your climate.”

-For example, you’re not going to grow outdoor okra at subarctic latitudes.
-Conversely, you’re also not going to be successful with growing Brussels Sprouts in the heat of an Arizona summer.
+For example, you’re not going to grow outdoor okra particularly well at subarctic latitudes.
+Conversely, you’re also not going to be successful with growing broccoli in the heat of an Arizona summer.

 But, let’s also remember that climate and weather are not the same things.
 You can live in a cold climate and have warm summers.
 You can also live in a hot climate and have below freezing winters.

 For the most part, plants have “preferred environments” that they want to grow in.
 Some prefer warmer temperatures, some cooler temperatures.
 When you’re growing in climate extremes, it becomes important to understand this information more deeply.

 Additionally, you should have a basic understanding of how many growing days you have.
 This is all the days between average first and last frosts.